 Through ARVL, RSL Care SA seeks to provide our veterans with the accommodation support they need to get back on their feet.

-Our North Adelaide campus provides heavily subsidised accommodation and meals to ARVL residents, and access to a range of additional services and support are offered through the program.
+Our recently acquired Sturt campus provides heavily subsidised accommodation to ARVL residents, and access to a range of additional services and support is offered through the program.

 The program is open to those who are:

 • homeless or at risk of being homeless, or otherwise in need of temporary accommodation

 • willing to continue medical and psychological treatment as advised by practitioners